 83. On October 28, 2014, FSAM filed with the SEC its amended Registration Statement for its IPO (the "FSAM IPO Registration Statement").
-As explained in the FSAM IPO Registration Statement, the FSAM IPO would allow defendant Tannenbaum and his associates to cash out tens of millions of dollars' worth of their stock.
+As described in the FSAM IPO Registration Statement, the FSAM IPO would allow Defendants Tannenbaum, Berman, Dimitrov, Frank, and Noreika to cash out tens of millions of dollars' worth of their stock.
 None of the proceeds were to be retained by FSAM, but rather used by FSAM to purchase ownership interests, called "Holdings LP Interests," from the principals of FSAM.
-The FSAM IPO Registration Statement highlighted the stunning growth in assets under FSAM's management during the prior year, primarily due to the exponential growth of FSC's investment portfolio, which had allowed FSAM to dramatically increase its fees in the lead up to the FSAM IPO.
-For example, the FSAM IPO Registration Statement stated that a "Key Competitive Strength[]" of FSAM was its "Strong Growth in Assets Under Management, Revenues and Earnings," purportedly as a result of FSAM's "outstanding performance."
+The FSAM IPO Registration Statement highlighted the enormous growth in assets under FSAM's management during the prior year, primarily due to the substantial expansion of FSC's investment portfolio, which allowed FSAM to increase dramatically its fees in the lead up to the FSAM IPO.

+84. For example, the FSAM IPO Registration Statement stated that a "Key Competitive Strength[]" of FSAM was its "Strong Growth in Assets Under Management, Revenues and Earnings," purportedly as a result of FSAM's "outstanding performance."
 The FSAM IPO Registration Statement stated, in pertinent part, as follows: